-The sponsor must train inside the area covered by these standards.
+The sponsor must train inside the area covered by these Standards.
 If the sponsor wants to train outside the area covered by these standards, the sponsor must enter a portability agreement with a sponsor outside the area, and provide evidence of such an agreement for compliance purposes.
 Portability agreements permit training agents to use apprentices outside the area covered by the standards.
-Portability agreements are governed by WAC 296-05-303(4)(g).
+Portability agreements are governed by WAC 296-05-009.